childRon/vcarta-admin/README.md

-# Node Todo App
+# VartaCarta : person account page

-A Node app built with MongoDB and Angular.
-For demonstration purposes and a tutorial.
+A Node app built with  Angular.

 Node provides the RESTful API.
 Angular provides the frontend and accesses the API.
-MongoDB stores like a hoarder.

 ## Requirements